Figma, Adobe Illustrator

 DESIGN PROCESS

 This one was almost my final.
-It ended up being too distracting with one background, making the illustration lose its "specialness".
+It ended up being overused with one background, making the illustration lose its "specialness".

 I went back to the card information separation because it allowed more movement between information